It's time for the Mother Jones Taylor Swift Slack channel's takes on "evermore"

 GM: Carrie Underwood vibing.

-SVP: Giving me Dolly’s “Jolene,” Miranda’s “Drowns the Whiskey,” Dixie Chicks…everything?
+SVP: Giving me Dolly’s “Jolene,” Miranda’s “Drowns the Whiskey,” The Chicks…everything?

 Track 7: “happiness”